 Regular parent’s evenings also provide opportunities for parents/carers to discuss the curriculum with the class teacher.

 How will both you and I know how well my child is doing and how will you help me to support their learning?

-Class teachers are always happy to discuss how well your child is doing; Pupil Progress/ IEP meetings are held termly and are an opportunity for you to ask questions about how well your child is doing and for us to advise you in how to support your child’s learning at home.
-However, these discussions do not need to be limited to the regular Pupil Progress meetings.
+Class teachers are always happy to discuss how well your child is doing; Pupil Passport / IEP meetings are held termly and are an opportunity for you to ask questions about how well your child is doing and for us to advise you in how to support your child’s learning at home.
+However, these discussions do not need to be limited to the regular Pupil Passport meetings.
 You are always welcome to simply drop in and ask your child’s class teacher.
 Annual reports and Parents evenings also provide information about academic progress.
-Some children may also have a home/school communication book so that parents/carers and teachers can monitor progress, record concerns or share achievements.
+Some children may also have a home/Academy communication book so that parents/carers and teachers can monitor progress, record concerns or share achievements.

 All reports from outside agencies are passed to you with their ideas for support or resources that may be used at home.

 How can I evaluate how effective the Academy provision for SEND is?

 There are a variety of ways in which you can evaluate the effectiveness of our provision.
 These include:

 How will my child be included in activities outside the classroom including Academy trips?

 Activities and Academy trips are available to all children.
 Financial assistance via the Academy’s Pupil Premium allocation is available to ensure access to all activities where payment is needed.
 Where a professional makes a recommendation for a child to receive additional support out of Academy hours, parents will be supported and signposted to the relevant service.

 For activities out of Academy, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
 If it is decided that 1:1 support is required to support a child, an additional staff member or a parent may be asked to accompany a child during the activity/trip